-- Make silly songs.
+- Make senseless songs.
 You can do this by substituting silly words in your child's favorite songs.
 "Old McDonald had a farm ... and on that farm he had a hippopotamus."
 Let your child correct you - "There aren't hippos on a farm!"

 - Help build a sense of humor.
 Buy a children’s joke book and teach your child some simple "Knock, Knock" jokes.
 Helping your children build a sense of humor will not only encourage your whole family to laugh more but also show the value of laughter, which can help them overcome adversity in the future.

 Sometimes it will be hard for the adults to "get" why children find things funny.
 Children's sense of humor is forming and they may laugh at different things than you do.
-In order to create a healthy and happy family environment, learn to stretch and appreciate their individual sense of humor.
+In order to create a healthy and happy family environment, learn to accept and appreciate their individual sense of humor.

-Tips to Remember When Trying to Laugh More as a Family
+Tips to Remember When Making Someone Laugh

 - Avoid tickling.
 Look for ways that make your child laugh that he or she is in control of.
 Follow your child's lead.